-The Graduate Group in Classical Studies trains students in the languages, literatures, and history of the Greek and Roman Classical world.
-Students are encouraged to combine this work with the investigation of such related fields as Art History and Archaeology, Comparative Literature and Literary Theory, Linguistics, Medieval Studies, Philosophy, Religious Studies, and Women's Studies.
+The Graduate Group in Classical Studies trains students in the languages, literatures, cultures, and history of the Greek and Roman Classical world.
+Students are encouraged to combine this work with the investigation of such related fields as Art History and Archaeology, Comparative Literature and Literary Theory, Linguistics, Medieval Studies, Philosophy, Religious Studies, and Gender, Sexuality, and Women's Studies.

 Penn offers superb resources for the study of classical antiquity.
 We have a world-class faculty, who specialize in a wide range of sub-fields within the discipline, and who take seriously the responsibility of training graduate students for the profession and beyond.
 An overview of the outcomes of students who have matriculated at Penn in the last two decades is available here.